Klapautsiy/The-display-for-Elektronika-MK-85/README.md

-## The display for Elektronika MK-85.
+## The display for "Elektronika MK-85".

 https://klapautsiy.github.io/The-display-for-Elektronika-MK-85/